SanjayS808/MealSwipe/README.md

 Frontend setup is more straight forward compared to the backend.
 As most services are only connected to the backend.
 And the frontend is only connected to the backend and Google's OAuth API for logging in and authentication.

 If developing mealswipe.
 Ensure that within `config.js` folder you turn `DEV_MODE` as `DEV_MODE=true`.
+In addition, a SSL-certificate is necessary to be able to communicate locally with the backend vis HTTPS.
+A bash script named `frontend_web/dev-generate-ssl.sh` automatically creates the SSL certificate for local development.
+There is a `check-cert.sh` in the same directory as `dev-generate-ssl.sh` that helps you verify the certificate was created properly.
+The certificates reside in the `.cert/` directory found at the same level.
 Finally, one must populate a `.env` file in the frontend as well containing the information below:

 ```
 # .env